Cover image for How Green Design Technology is Reshaping Future Solutions

 The stakes are rising fast.
 Regulations like the EU's Ecodesign for Sustainable Products Regulation are tightening, while consumer preferences shift increasingly toward sustainability.
 Companies that fail to integrate environmental considerations into their design processes risk regulatory penalties, market irrelevance, and missed cost-saving opportunities.

 The built environment and manufacturing sectors account for nearly 40% of global carbon emissions.
-Green design technology transforms design from a creative function into a strategic decarbonization tool—helping climate tech companies practice what they preach while accelerating market adoption.
+Green design technology transforms design from a creative function into a deliberate decarbonization tool.
+The climate companies that build it in from the start — not as a compliance checkbox, but as a core design constraint — are the ones that reduce retrofit costs, satisfy procurement requirements earlier, and position themselves ahead of tightening regulations.

 • AI, digital twins, and advanced materials minimize environmental impact from the earliest design stages